$ Revised: Thu Nov 14, 2019 by email@example.com

 (some material local-access only)

-(for Tue Nov 29) Read Kumar et al.,
+(for Tue Nov 19) Look over Kumar et al.,

 Basic Communication Operations.

-Questions and Answers about BSP.
+Skim the Questions and Answers about BSP

-Fast N-Body Simulation with CUDA
+Read Nyland et. al, Fast N-Body Simulation with CUDA.

 Hennessy & Patterson Ch.
 8, sections 8.5 - 8.6